Retirement Accounts

 What is a Roth 401(k)?

-Unlike a Traditional 401(k), a Roth 401(k) has you putting the money in after you pay taxes.
-That means at retirement, you’ll enjoy tax-free distributions.
+Unlike a Traditional 401(k), a Roth 401(k) involves contributing money after you pay taxes.
+This means that at retirement, you’ll enjoy tax-free distributions.

 Table of Contents